 What sources can help in finding the right answers?

 Digital Minimalism – stay in control of your devices and apps by applying a practical set of rules.
 This book can help you understand when, for how long, and for what specific purpose you should use every device.

 Tao of Seneca – the timelessness of stoic philosophy is a remarkable feat started by ancient Greek but remained valid and cultivated throughout the ages.
 Imagination is a powerful tool that stoics use frequently to run thought experiments necessary to reach calmness.
-Regardless of how chaotic is the world around, stoic principles can be your mental immune system that works relentlessly.
+Regardless of how chaotic is the world around you, stoic principles can be your mental immune system that works relentlessly.

 Search Inside Yourself – mindfulness described as a tool.
 The whole book is written from the perspective of a humorous engineer spreading great vibes – first internally at Google and now in a form of a structured program of mindful meditation.
 It’s a good place to start your journey with mindfulness.

 Centre for Humane Technology is actively working with many institutions to teach good online practices and to build better systems.
 They understand the importance of working on individual, regional, and international levels.
 Therefore regardless if you just want to be a more conscious Internet user or you represent an influential organization, I do recommend reading their site: